OTRF/OSSEM/ATTCK/README.md

 * Several data sources do not necessarily map directly to a physical data set or event log source.
 A few examples could be:
   * Detonation Chamber
   * Malware reverse engineering
-* Multiple physical data sets can map to the same data source.
+* Multiple physical data sets also can map to the same data source.
 For example:
-  * The Anti-Virus data source can be provided by several AV companies (different data sets).
+  * The Anti-Virus data source can be provided by several AV companies (different data sets which also might mean different schemas).

 ## Data Sources Definitions